 The Keane Bridge is a famous landmark of Sylhet city in Bangladesh.
 This bridge is known as the gateway to Sylhet city.
 This Bridge is established over the Surma River.
-It is situated at the middle of Sylhet city.
+It is situated in the middle of Sylhet City.
 Keane Bridge is named after Sir Michael Keane.
 He was the English Governor from 1932 to 1937 of Assam.

 Keane Bridge was built with steel and iron.
-It is about 5.5 million taka was spent for constructing this bridge.
+It is about 5.5 million takas was spent on constructing this bridge.
 It is about one thousand one hundred and fifty feet long and eighteen feet wide.
 The Bridge is the way to commute by crossing the Surma River.
 It has made the life of a lot of people in the region very relaxed.
-People of this region can acquire their business goods very fast by crossing Surma River.
+People of this region can acquire their business goods very fast by crossing the Surma River.

-Keane Bridge also has economic substance.
+Keane Bridge also has an economic substance.
 A lot of livelihoods of people depended on this Bridge.
-When a traveler wants to cross the Bridge he will find a lot of boys.
+When a traveller wants to cross the Bridge he will find a lot of boys.
 They are helping the rickshaw pullers to drag their vehicle in the rising grade.
-They do that just for two taka.
-The bridge also helps the businessmen to carrying their products in and out of the city.
+They do that just for two takas.
+The bridge also helps the businessmen to carry their products in and out of the city.

 Keane Bridge is located at the entrance of the Sylhet city.
-It is about 1.3 km afar from the Sylhet main town.
-There are a lot of tourist place beside this place.
+It is about 1.3 km far from the Sylhet main town.
+There is a lot of tourist place beside this place.
 For the tourist there are many hotel and motel are located at this place.
-From Dhaka city it will take four and half an hour to reach Keane Bridge.
-People also can reach to Sylhet city by railway and air.
+From Dhaka City, it will take four and half an hour to reach Keane Bridge.
+People also can reach to Sylhet City by railway and air.